cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

     >>> cherrypy.response.stream
     False

-Each config namespace has its own handler; for example, the "request." namespace has a handler which takes your config entry and sets that value on the appropriate "request" attribute.
+Each config namespace has its own handler; for example, the "request" namespace has a handler which takes your config entry and sets that value on the appropriate "request" attribute.
 There are a few namespaces, however, which don't work like normal attributes behind the scenes; however, they still use dotted keys and are considered to "have a namespace".
 You can write and register your own namespace handlers to do almost anything if you need to; see the "namespaces" attributes of the Request, Application, and ``cherrypy.config`` objects.

 You can define your own namespaces to be called at the Global, Application, or Request level, by adding a named handler to ``cherrypy.config.namespaces``, ``app.namespaces``, or ``app.request_class.namespaces``.
 The name can be any string, and the handler must be either a callable or a (Python 2.5 style) context manager.

 Environments
 ------------

 The only key that does not exist in a namespace is the *"environment"* entry.
 This special entry *imports* other config entries from a template stored in ``cherrypy._cpconfig.environments[environment]``.
-It only applies to the global config, and only when you use ``cherrypy.config.update``.
+It only applies to the global config, and only when you use :func:`cherrypy.config.update`.

 If you find the set of existing environments (production, staging, etc) too limiting or just plain wrong, feel free to extend them or add new environments::